redis/redis-doc/topics/data-types-intro.md

 included in the sorted set will update its score (and position) in O(log(N)), so sorted sets are suitable even when there are tons of updates.

-This tutorial is in no way complete, this is just the basics to get started with Redis, read the [command reference](/commands) to discover a lot more.
+This tutorial is in no way complete and has covered just the basics.
+Read the [command reference](/commands) to discover a lot more.

-Thanks for reading.
+Thanks for reading,
 Salvatore.